Sergio Massa, the prodigal son of Peronism against the extreme right

 By 2015, Massa had already formed his own party, the Frente Renovador, and sought the presidency in a campaign in which Peronism was crossed by its own crack.
 After having held the hands of the Kirchner couple at the top, he turned his campaign into a direct attack against them.
 He promised to put Cristina Fernández in jail for corruption and remove “the gnocchi of the State,” as they derogatorily called government workers.
 The campaign, in alliance with the toughest Peronism and the right, proposed intransigence against drug trafficking and the return of the Armed Forces to the streets in internal security tasks.
 These ideas got the neighborhood kid 21% of the votes, a number that left him positioned in third place.

 Massa, at 51 years old, has been almost everything in Argentine politics, except a tenant in the Casa Rosada.
-In August of last year, in the midst of an unstoppable economic crisis and after the vice president forced the departure of Martín Guzmán from the Ministry of Economy, Fernández handed Massa the keys to the most unmanageable portfolio in the Government.
+In August of last year, in the midst of an unstoppable economic crisis and after the vice president forced the departure of Martín Guzmán from the Ministry of Economy, President Fernández handed Massa the keys to the most unmanageable portfolio of the Government.
 The politician accepted the impossible task with the aspirations of putting himself on the front line of fire again.
-His unauthorized biographer, Diego Genoud, accuses him of being reckless.
+His unauthorized biographer, Diego Genoud, considers him a daredevil.
 “He is capable of assuming functions for which he is not prepared,” says the journalist.
 And all to achieve the presidency.

-The Ministry of Economy has been a double-edged card that has yet to be defined.
-On Sunday we will know if he has done enough to convince the Argentines or if he has been the shovel that dug the grave.
-His last speeches appealed to the once successful strategy of the most nationalist Peronism that accuses the opposition of believing that Argentina “is a shit country.”
+The Ministry of Economy has been a double-edged move that has yet to be defined.
+So far it has been enough for the Argentines to bring him back to life, at least until November 19 when the second round is played.
+His last campaign speeches appealed to the once successful strategy of the most nationalist Peronism that accuses the opposition of believing that Argentina “is a shit country.”
 “It is a wonderful country,” he said, in which he would be born again a thousand times.

+Subscribe here to newsletter from EL PAÍS América and receive all the key information on current events in the region

 Subscribe to continue reading